mlopstemplates/acr_template/readMe.md

 #### Option 1:
 After setup is done we can use command line to push image to our container registry using standard docker push command.
-This will trigger [Workflow deploy_image](/.github/workflows/deploy_image.yml) which will deploy the pushed image to AKS.
+This will trigger workflow [deploy_image](/.github/workflows/deploy_image.yml) which will deploy the pushed image to AKS.

 #### Option 2:
-A sample workflow [Workflow push_sample_image](/.github/workflows/push_sample_image.yml) is available which can be used to push image provided to ACR.
+A sample workflow [push_sample_image](/.github/workflows/push_sample_image.yml) is available which can be used to push image provided to ACR.
-We can update this workflow and it gets triggerred on any commit made to this particular workflow.
+We can update this workflow trigger it by making a commit to it.
-This trigger  will push image to ACR and trigger trigger [Workflow deploy_image](/.github/workflows/deploy_image.yml) to deploy the image to AKS.
+This trigger will push image to ACR and trigger workflow [deploy_image](/.github/workflows/deploy_image.yml) to deploy the image to AKS.

 ### 6. Deployment parameters
  The deployment parameters related to deployment to aks can be changed accordingly by updating values in the following file-